Bitcoin Myths · #10 of 20

 What the wallet holds

-Private keys — cryptographic proof of your right to authorize transactions on the blockchain.
+Private keys, the cryptographic proof of your right to authorize transactions on the blockchain.

 Where bitcoin lives

-The Bitcoin blockchain is a public ledger: a permanent, sequential record of every transaction that has ever taken place on the network.
+The Bitcoin blockchain is a public ledger, a permanent and sequential record of every transaction that has ever taken place on the network.
 From the first block mined in January 2009, every transfer of value has been recorded in chronological order, building a chain of entries that now stretches across more than 700 gigabytes of data.

 Sending bitcoin does not transfer a file from one device to another.
 It broadcasts a signed message to the network that updates the record.
 The right to move that value has changed hands.
 The ledger reflects it.
-The coins themselves have not gone anywhere, because they were never in a location to begin with.
+The bitcoin itself has not gone anywhere, because it was never in a location to begin with.

 20,000+